jheboi-tech/Paddle-Ball/README.md

 # Paddle-Ball
 A simple paddle ball game written in Javascript and played through the browser.

-The original influence for the creation of this game can be at this link: https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript?fbclid=IwAR3H-l7qMvt5wvoOSQ34k-1ypRm-GJuT5IU8HRyoYFlwZEHqRVjVaabc6wo#Lesson_details
+The original influence for the creation of this game can be found at this link: https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript?fbclid=IwAR3H-l7qMvt5wvoOSQ34k-1ypRm-GJuT5IU8HRyoYFlwZEHqRVjVaabc6wo#Lesson_details

 ## How to start the game.